SEM329 - Materials Selection and Performance

 - Case studies and projects using materials performance index and materials selection tools.

 Three assignments (20% each) 60%, design project (consisting of literature study, engineering design, and other required project work components) 40%.
 To be eligible to obtain a pass in this unit compulsory attendance is required by all students to unit-specific activities at Waurn Ponds (Geelong).
-These unit-specific activities may be undertaken either at scheduled sessions on multiple days during the trimester or during a single day of unit-specific activities scheduled during Week 8.
+These unit-specific activities may be undertaken either at scheduled sessions on multiple days during the trimester or during a single day of unit-specific activities scheduled during the trimester intensive week.

 Unit Fee Information